kristi11/ww-filament/README.md

     php artisan shield:super-admin --user="1"
     ```

-    --user=1 is the id of the user that will be the super admin.
-You can change it to whatever user you want to be the super admin. the credentials for the super admin are the following:
+    `--user=1` is the `id` of the user that will be the `super admin`.
+You can change it to whatever user you want to be the `super admin`. the credentials for the super admin are the following:
     ```
     email: admin@example.com
     password: password